jancborchardt/jancborchardt.net/blog/open-source-business-and-community.md

-# Open Source business
+# Open Source business and community

 Open Source: licenses, resources, business models and building community.

 This is the writeup and links of my workshop :) Hope it helps you, and please let me know if there are any questions!
 Or contact me via http://jancborchardt.net

+A great quick guide on how to get started open sourcing your project: [Open Source Guide](https://opensource.guide/).

+Also posted to the [Social-Digital Innovation forum](http://discourse.sdinnovation.org/t/open-source-licenses-resources-business-models-and-building-community/95/2).

 ## Why is it important?
 - Working for social good
+- People trust open projects more
 - Existing even when the company gets acquired or bankrupt
 - Impact beyond the confines of company resources
 	- [Wikipedia](https://www.wikipedia.org/) runs on only 3m$/year through donations, majority of content is contributed by volunteers
 	- [Wordpress](https://wordpress.com/): there’s lots of agencies & freelancers who offer hosting and services
 	- [Maps.me](https://maps.me/) gets data from [OpenStreetMap](https://www.openstreetmap.org/)
-	- [Nextcloud](https://nextcloud.com/) has around 25 full-timers but hundreds of volunteers, and there’s a lot of other service providers
+	- [Nextcloud](https://nextcloud.com/) has around 25 full-timers but hundreds of volunteers, and there’s a lot of other service providers.
+Everything we do is open source [on Github](https://github.com/nextcloud/)
 	- [Open Source Design](http://opensourcedesign.net/) is a distributed community with everyone working in their free time, in the process communicating and collaborating a lot
 - Better security through ability to review everything.
 (See also latest macOS vulnerability.)
 There’s also communities where projects can work with security researchers like [Hacker One](https://www.hackerone.com)